eceltov/shed/README.md

  - To change the JWT secret, navigate to the `JWT` section and modify its `Secret` field.
  - To change the ports and the endpoint on which the servers run, go to the `FallbackSettings` section and modify the `controllerServerPort`, `workspaceServerPort`, and `workspaceServerUrl`.
  - To see debug logs, change `ShowDebugLogs` to `true`.
- - To change the the client buffering interval, navigate to the `Client` section and modify the `bufferingIntervalMilliseconds` field.
+ - To change the client buffering interval, navigate to the `Client` section and modify the `bufferingIntervalMilliseconds` field.

 When running in Docker, the `config.json` file should be used only when configuring options that are not present in the `.env` file.

 ## Repository Structure

-All of the source code and application data is located in the `dev` folder.
+All of the source code and application data are located in the `dev` folder.

 ### Controller Server

 The source code of the controller server can be found in the `controller` folder.
-It stores the workspace client in the `client` folder, the transformation library in the `lib` folder, and the routes and views used for server side rendering in the `routes` and `views` folder.
+It stores the workspace client in the `client` folder, the transformation library in the `lib` folder, and the routes and views used for server-side rendering in the `routes` and `views` folder.
-The main entrypoint is the `controllerServer.js` file, that initializes the `Controller` class in `Controller.js`.
+The main entrypoint is the `controllerServer.js` file, which initializes the `Controller` class in `Controller.js`.

 ### Workspace Server